tp1de/ioBroker.ems-esp/README.md

 ### **WORK IN PROGRESS**
 * update dependencies
 * test that necessary entities for statistics function are available
-* km200: ignore values during polling when value ist not within min/max range
+* km200: ignore values during polling when value is not within min/max range
+* km200: ignore axios read errors on recordings (no error message)

 ### 4.3.0 (2024-06-26)
 * improve search for EMS+ and EMS 2.0 entities (switchTimes & holidayModes) with raw telegrams